texastribune/tx_salaries/README.rst

     transform = base.transform_factory(TransformedRecord)

 Each of the ``LABEL FOR XXX`` fields should be adjusted to match the appropriate column in the given spreadsheet.
+If the file requires special sheet or row handling, note the ``--sheet`` and ``--row`` flags as a comment at the top of the file.

 ``TransformedRecord`` now represents a generic record.
 You may need to customize the various properties added by the mixins or replace them with